openQA-Bites/Blog/content/posts/2021-02-10-needles/index.md

 ## What are needles used for?

 openQA shines when it comes to GUI testing.
-It is able to interact with a machine (virtual or bare-metal) and interact with it.
+It is able to interact with a machine (virtual or bare-metal) without the need of accessibility interfaces or an additional toolkit, nor does it need to install anything on the system under test.
 It does so, by matching needles to the visual output of that machine and/or perform commands within a terminal.

 Needles are used here to match the current screen output of a machine to a given predefined screenshot.
 For instance, when openQA tests the installation of a ISO image, it walks through the installation process screen by screen, matching each screen output of the machine against well-known needles and handling mouse clicks and typing events.
 Needles are just "look for XY" directives for openQA in order to validate, if the given screen is valid or not. openQA can do much more, but this is beyond the scope of this article.